apache/libcloud/docs/committer_guide.rst

   Apache mirrors, but they should be instantly available at http://www.apache.org/dist/libcloud/.

-* If there is more than one older release in the repository, delete the oldest one.
+* If there is more than one older release in the repository, delete rest of the old release and only leave current and previous release there.
   Old releases are automatically archived and available at https://dist.apache.org/repos/dist/release/libcloud/.

 4. Tagging a release